 - Generalized misconceptions of political risk is a driver of EM inefficiency and opportunity for those with the necessary navigational skills.
 There are many good companies (and attractive assets) in out-of-favor jurisdictions or circumstances.
 For us, there are no red or green lights attached to sovereign risk, there is always a yellow light.
 We avoid hasty conclusions based on summary judgement of sovereign level risk and, supported by valuable information networks, do the resource intensive work of comprehensively analyzing each situation on its own merits.
 Care is taken to ensure that our investors are adequately compensated for sovereign risk via sufficiently high returns and/or valuable diversification benefits.

 EM Corporate Credit

 The emerging market corporate credit market is now as large as the US high yield market, after rapid, quantitative-easing-driven growth since the Global Financial Crisis.
-Idiosyncratic restructuring opportunities (delivering inherently low correlation) should persist for a long time.
+Issuers have become more sophisticated and idiosyncratic restructuring opportunities (delivering inherently low correlation) should persist for a long time.

 Distressed Credit Opportunity